History of South Africa: Portuguese role

 Statue of Bartolomeu Dias at the High Commission of South Africa in London.
 He was the first European navigator to sail around the southernmost tip of Africa.

 The Portuguese mariner Bartolomeu Dias was the first European to explore the coastline of South Africa in 1488, while attempting to discover a trade route to the Far East via the southernmost cape of South Africa, which he named Cabo das Tormentas, meaning Cape of Storms.
 In November 1497, a fleet of Portuguese ships under the command of the Portuguese mariner Vasco da Gama rounded the Cape of Good Hope.
 By 16 December, the fleet had passed the Great Fish River on the east coast of South Africa, where Dias had earlier turned back.
 Da Gama gave the name Natal to the coast he was passing, which in Portuguese means Christmas.
 Da Gama's fleet proceeded northwards to Zanzibar and later sailed eastwards, eventually reaching India and opening the Cape Route between Europe and Asia.
 Many Portuguese words are still found along the coast of South Africa including Saldanha, Algoa, Natal, Agulhas, Benguela and Lucia.

 Dutch role

 Replica of an East Indiaman of the Dutch East India Company/United East Indies Company (VOC).
 The Dutch East India Company was a major force behind the Golden Age of Dutch exploration (c.
 1590s–1720s) and Netherlandish cartography (c.
 1570s–1670s).

-Dutch colonization (1652–1815)
+Dutch colonisation (1652–1815)

 View of Table Bay with ships of the Dutch East India Company (VOC), c.
 1683.